-LibriVox is a great online source for free audio books.
-This means you and the kids can listen to lots of well known classic fiction, nonfiction, and children’s books — at no cost — right from your personal computer, smart phone, or tablet, by either streaming or downloading the audio files.
+LibriVox is a great online source for free audiobooks.
+This means you and the kids can listen to lots of well known classic fiction, nonfiction, and children's books -- at no cost -- right from your personal computer, smartphone, or tablet, by either streaming or using your device offline.

-You’d think that such a service might have only titles you aren’t interested in or don’t need, but we just found two classics we needed for our homeschooling — Machiavelli’s The Prince (for world history study) and Franz Kafka’s The Metamorphosis (for world literature study).
-We read the books, but we also downloaded the audio files to my tablet, which we played during some long drives.
+You'd think that such a service might have only titles you aren't interested in or don't need, but we just found two classics we needed for our homeschooling -- Machiavelli's The Prince (for world history study) and Franz Kafka's The Metamorphosis (for world literature study).
+We read the books, but we also put the audio files on my tablet, which we played during some long drives.

 LibriVox makes it inexpensive to add these benefits to your homeschooling.

 It's easy to browse for titles on the LibriVox service, or you can search for a specific audiobook by title or author.
 According to LibriVox, most of their books come from Project Gutenberg.